Vasio-NL/custom-build-and-push-ECR-action/README.md

 ### Example usage

-The following is an example release job:
+The following is an example build job:

 ```
     build-app: